Updated November 18, 2019.

 Both eBay and Etsy can be great places to sell stash.
 Both require that you register and both have fees.
 Etsy has listing fees, but not selling fees. eBay is more varied.
-They always have selling fees but sometimes they wave listing fees for certain kinds of sellers, types of auctions or numbers of items.
+They always have selling fees but sometimes they waive listing fees for certain kinds of sellers, types of auctions, or numbers of items.

 You can sell almost anything on eBay.
 Etsy has restrictions on what can be sold.
 If the item is from before 2007 it is “vintage” and there are no restrictions.
 These items do need to be labeled as such.
 Newer items are supposed to be something you made.
 The Seller’s Handbook on Etsy has more information on this.

 On eBay you can have both auctions and fixed price (buy it now) listings.
 Auctions can run for up to one week.
 Fixed price listings can run for up to one month.
 There can also be listings that are fixed price until the first bid comes in.
 Etsy listings are for three months.
 Both sites have options to renew listings automatically.

 As time has gone on, both these venues have more businesses on them and fewer individuals selling their stash.
 The good thing about this is that your listings if the prices are low will stand out, attracting buyers.
 Because these listings cost, think about whether you want to incur this cost.